Māori culture: Other traditional buildings

 The standard building in a classic Māori settlement was a simple sleeping whare puni (house/hut) about 2 metres x 3 metres with a low roof, an earth floor, no window and a single low doorway.
 Heating was provided by a small open fire in winter.
 There was no chimney.

-Material used in construction varied between areas, but raupo reeds, flax and totara bark shingles for the roof were common.
+Material used in construction varied between areas, but raupō reeds, flax and tōtara bark shingles for the roof were common.
 Similar small whare, but with interior drains, were used to store kūmara on sloping racks.

 In the classic period a higher proportion of whare were located inside pā than was the case after contact with Europeans.
 A chief's whare was similar but larger – often with full headroom in the centre, a small window and a partly enclosed front porch.
 In times of conflict the chief lived in a whare on the tihi or summit of a hill pā.
 In colder areas, such as in the North Island central plateau, it was common for whare to be partly sunk into the ground for better insulation.

 Food was not cooked in the sleeping whare but in the open or under a kāuta (lean-to).
 Saplings with branches and foliage removed were used to store and dry items such as fishing nets or cloaks.
 Valuable items were stored in pole-mounted storage shelters called pātaka.
 Other constructions were large racks for drying split fish.

 During the construction of important buildings, slaves were sometimes used as a sacrifice.
 This practice was done in order to express the buildings' significance and to secure the gods' protection.
 For smaller buildings, small animals were sacrificed to distinguish it from other buildings and to exhibit its uniqueness.